-Alexandra Mogyoros is an acting assistant professor within the Faculty of Law, and she teaches property law and legal theory.
+Alexandra Mogyoros is an acting assistant professor within the Lincoln Alexander School of Law, and she teaches property law and legal theory.

 Mogyoros frequently consults with governments, governmental organizations, and non-profit public interest organizations on issues relating to intellectual property policy, law and technology, constitutional law, and freedom of information.